Requirement of Flexibility

 - Remember that pipe moves when hot and movement shall not be restrained by the adjacent pipe.

-- Understand that different materials have a different thermal coefficient of linear expansion (i.e. SS expands more than CS).
+- Understand that different materials have a different thermal coefficients of linear expansion (i.e. SS expands more than CS).

 - Most sustained-case loads (dead loads) in a piping system can be addressed by the designer by use of support span table and guide tables.